alexdevero/alex-devero-blog/blog-archives/archive-18/17-12-18--getting-started-with-php-the-easy-way-pt1.md

 ?>
 ```

-## Epilogue: Getting started with PHP - The Easy Way Pt1
+## Epilogue: Getting Started with PHP the Easy Way Pt1

 This is where we will end this first part.
 You've done a good job and learned a lot.
 In a recap, we started with a brief review of the current state of PHP and potential reasons why to learn it.
 Then, you've learned learned about the absolute basics of PHP, the syntax, comments, `echo` and the difference between single and double quotes.